patrickpynadath1/automatic_cyclical_sampling/README.md

 # Read Me

-This is an in progress repository exploring the use of a cyclical step schedule for discrete langevin proposals.

-The following commands will run the experiments for various combinations of hyper-parameters

-To set up directories, run setup.sh

-To generate the data, run

-bash generate_data.sh
+This is the supplementary material for the submission titled:

+"Gradient-based Discrete Sampling with Automatic Cyclical Scheduling"

-To reproduce results for rbm sampling experiment, run the following:
+To run the experiments for rbm sampling, run the following bash scripts:

-bash rbm_sample_ablation.sh
+bash bash_scripts/rbm_sample_all_dmala.sh {CUDA ID GOES HERE}
+bash bash_scripts/rbm_mode_escape_all.sh {CUDA ID GOES HERE}

+To run the experiments for EBM sampling, run: bash bash_scripts/ebm_sample_all.sh {CUDA ID GOES HERE}

+To get the data for the step size and acceptance rate on EBMs with a fixed beta, run: bash bash_scripts/ebm_stepsize_acceptance_curve.sh {CUDA ID GOES HERE}

-To reproduce results for ising sample, run the following:
+To get the data for rbm learning, run the following: bash bash_scripts/rbm_learn_all.sh {CUDA ID GOES HERE}

-bash ising_sample_ablation.sh

-To reproduce results for ising_learn_ablation, run the following:
+To generate Figure 1-5, run

-bash ising_learn_ablation.sh

-To reproduce results for ebm experiments, run the following:

-bash ebm.sh

-bash ebm_cyc.sh

-Once these are finished running, you can generate all the relevant figures by running the following:

-python generate_cdlp_plots.py
+python generate_figures_mainbody.py

+THIS WILL NOT WORK IF YOU HAVE NOT GENERATED THE DATA.
+To get the data for ebm learning, you must first run all the bash scripts in bash_scripts/ebm_scripts To evaluate the models, you must run all the scripts in bash scripts/ais_scripts.
+The ais results will be in the file labeled "log.txt" as well as printed on the screen.